The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Results

 In addition to errors calculated with a Monte Carlo method using the absolute magnitude and photometric redshift uncertainties, we took into account cosmic variance effects by adding in quadrature values calculated by \citet[][see also \citealt{2008ApJ...676..767T,2020MNRAS.496..754B,2020MNRAS.499.2401T}]{2021MNRAS.506..202U}.
 We estimate a 35--45\% (30--40\%) uncertainty in our luminosity function estimates at the bright (faint) ends due to field-to-field variations.

 We show our luminosity functions at $z\sim17$ and $z\sim25$ in Figure~\ref{fig:lf}.
 Our results are given in Table~\ref{tab:lf}.
+We chose 0.75~mag luminosity bins to maximize the SNR of each number density point, typically including two objects.
+Central values are governed by the magnitudes of our candidates and the Monte Carlo method used to estimate the number densities.
 We fit the data points with \citet{1976ApJ...203..297S} functions without any prior using an MCMC method.
 The results are given in Table~\ref{tab:schechter}.

-Our estimate of the luminosity function is compared with others in the literature for the same absolute magnitude range $-18<M_{UV}<-19$ and similar redshifts from $z\sim14$ to $z\sim19$.
+Our estimate of the luminosity function is compared with others in the literature for the same absolute magnitude range $-19<M_{UV}<-18$ and similar redshifts from $z\sim14$ to $z\sim19$.
 Our number densities are 0.1-0.5~dex smaller than direct estimates taken from those works.
 They are also consistent with the upper limits quoted by \citet{2024arXiv241204211M} and \citet{2025arXiv250100984W}.
-Our calculations have also been compared with those obtained by Castellano et al. (2025, in prep, private communication) for the same absolute magnitude range.
+Our calculations have also been compared with those obtained by \citet{2025arXiv250405893C} for the same absolute magnitude range.
 The number densities estimated in our work are consistent with their upper limits, obtained by analyzing a number of deep fields adding up an area nearly 40 times larger than ours, but characterized by shallower depths.

-Comparing with luminosity functions estimated at $z=9-12$, exemplified in Figure~\ref{fig:lf} with those presented by \citealt{2023ApJ...951L...1P}, we find a $\times4$ number density evolution from $z\sim17$ to $z\sim12$ (corresponding to a 150~Myr Universe age difference), and $\times8$ from $z\sim25$ to $\sim17$ (in 80~Myr), implying rapid build-up of stars starting some time after the first 100~Myr of cosmic time.
+Comparing with luminosity functions estimated at $z=9-12$, exemplified in Figure~\ref{fig:lf} with those presented by \citet{2023ApJ...951L...1P}, we find a $\times4$ number density evolution from $z\sim17$ to $z\sim12$ (corresponding to a 150~Myr Universe age difference), and $\times6$ from $z\sim25$ to $\sim17$ (in 80~Myr), implying rapid build-up of stars starting some time after the first 100~Myr of cosmic time.
 The dispersion in the luminosity function estimates at $z\sim12$ is 0.2~dex (see \citealt{2024MNRAS.533.3222D} for a recent compilation), so the factors quoted above for our luminosity function evolution have relative errors of $\sim50$\%.
 The dispersion in estimates at $z\sim17$ in the absolute magnitude range covered by our survey is larger, 0.4~dex, with some works obtaining much smaller evolution from $z\sim12$ to $z\sim17$.